 Izarra said it was “a rescue operation by air,” which was authorized earlier in the day by President Hugo Chavez.
 “Ramos free!,” said one message on Izarra’s account.

-El Aissami gave few details of the rescue and said police were taking Ramos to his hometown of Valencia, about 90 miles (150 kilometers) west of Caracas.
+He gave few details of the rescue but said police were taking Ramos his hometown of Valencia, about 90 miles (150 kilometers) west of Caracas.
 He said Ramos would first undergo medical checks at the police station and then be reunited with his family.

 Ramos’ mother celebrated, exclaiming on television: “Thanks to God!”